mikerodrigues/lm_rest/README.md

 attributes, edit them, and update objects.
 You can get a `Hash` version of the object with `#to_h`.

+Note: This library currently does not handle pagination of resources.
+If you maek a request that will return more than 300 resouces, you will need to make multiple calls using the `size` and `offset` request parameters.

 ## Usage

 See the example `ds_checker.rb` script in `bin` to get a better feel for how to